How can we help you?

 What should I do if a filling or crown falls out?

 If a filling or crown comes out, try to keep the restoration if you can and bring it with you to your appointment.
-In some cases it may be able to be reused or helps us assess what is needed.
+In some cases, it may be able to be reused or help us assess what is needed.

-Providing this information allows us to prepare appropriately and maximises our chance to help you on the day when you attend.
+Providing this information allows us to prepare appropriately and maximise our chance to help you on the day when you attend.

 If the tooth is painful, sharp, or sensitive, try to avoid chewing on that side until you are seen.

-If you develop a toothache, it is best to contact the clinic and arrange an appointment so the cause can be properly assessed.
-Tooth pain can have many causes, including decay, infection, cracks, gum problems, or clenching and grinding.
+If you develop a toothache, the most important step is to contact our clinic to arrange an appointment so the cause of the pain can be professionally assessed.
+Tooth pain can result from many different factors, including dental decay, infection, cracked teeth, gum problems, or clenching and grinding (bruxism).

-If the pain is severe, worsening, associated with swelling, or affecting your sleep, this should be assessed as soon as possible.
+If your pain is severe, worsening, associated with facial swelling, or affecting your ability to sleep, it should be assessed as soon as possible.
+These symptoms can sometimes indicate an underlying infection that requires prompt clinical attention.

 TMJ and Bruxism Treatment